 The town of Treviso lies just outside Venice and is often entirely ignored due to Venice’s popularity.
 It is smaller than Venice, but also less dependent on tourism, meaning you will find fewer tourist traps and more culture.
 Treviso can be reached by train from Venice within about half an hour, and tickets cost around 10€ or less if pre-booked.

 Day Trip to Verona

 Verona was the city featured in Shakespeare’s ‘Romeo and Juliet’ – you can even visit the houses that are said to have been the inspiration for Romeo’s and Juliet’s residences.
-Within the heart of Verona, you will find a fantastic amphitheatre that will remind you a little bit of the colosseum in Rome (or in Pula!) – sometimes there are shows you can watch within the theatre!
+Within the heart of Verona, you will find a fantastic amphitheatre that will remind you a little bit of the colosseum in Rome (or across the Adriatic in Pula, Croatia!) – sometimes there are shows you can watch within the theatre!